-- Registration of Canoes: it was agreed at the meeting that all fishermen should register their canoes with the Fisheries Commission.
-This according to her will help regulate the number of canoes at sea.
-Also the data obtained from the registration can guide in planning for any developmental intervention in fisheries. - Transshipment (popularly called saiko): the fishermen were encouraged to desist from saiko business and that there would be a ban on saiko business. - Quality fish: the fishermen and fishmongers were encouraged to patronize good quality fish for maximum income. - Good fishing practices: the fishermen were urged to avoid fishing using small mesh size nets, poisonous chemicals, defying fishing holidays etc. - Alternative livelihoods: alternative livelihood skills were also promoted among the fisher folks, especially during the lean season.
-Since fishing is seasonal, the alternative livelihood skills will help the fisher folks to always be in business during the lean season. - Personal savings: personal savings was encouraged among the fisher folks, especially women fishmongers and processors.
+- 1. Registration of Canoes: it was agreed at the meeting that all fishermen should register their canoes with the Fisheries Commission.
+This according to her will help regulate the number of canoes on the sea.
+Also the data obtained from the registration can guide in planning for any developmental intervention in Fisheries. - 2.
+Transshipment (popularly called Saiko): the fishermen were encouraged to desist from Saiko business and that there would be a ban on Saiko business. - 3.
+Quality fish: the fishermen and fishmonger were encouraged to patronize good quality fish for maximum income. - 4.
+Good fishing practices: the fishermen were urged to avoid fishing using small mesh size net, poisonous chemicals, defying fishing holidays etc. - 5.
+Alternative livelihoods: alternative livelihood skills were also promoted among the fisher folks especially during the lean season.
+Since fishing is seasonal, the alternative livelihood skills will help the fisher folks to always be in business during the lean season.

+6. Personal Savings: personal savings was encouraged among the fisher folks especially women fishmongers and processors.

-She encouraged fishermen and women to comply with the rules and regulations governing the fisheries sector, especially the ones just mentioned above to ensure sanity in the fishing business.
-Also the fish processors should adopt the use of the new improved smoking oven for quality fish and improved health; and observe hygiene when handling fish in any form.
+She concluded by encouraging fishermen and women to comply with the rules and regulations governing fisheries sector, especially the ones just mentioned above in order to ensure sanity in the fishing business.
+Also the fish processors should adapt the use of the new improved smoking oven for quality fish and improved health; and also observe hygiene when handling fish in any form.